Repurposed Coffee Can To Deep-Soak Plants & Conserve Water

 Vegetable garden irrigation.
 Clay terracotta pot show root zone for watering in long vines of cantaloupe. #TexasHomesteader

-Deliver Water Only To Roots – I use an empty repurposed coffee can with small holes drilled in the bottom to deliver water only to the plant’s roots.
+Deliver Water Only To Roots – I use an empty repurposed coffee can with small holes drilled in the bottom to deliver water only to the plant’s roots and not beneath vines.

 Save water by deep soaking directly at a plant's roots using repurposed coffee can #TexasHomesteader